asgunzi/Math_proofs_cardboard_paper/README.md

-# Mathematical proofs with paper and carboard
+# Mathematical proofs with cardboard and paper

 In this tutorial, we'll show Mathematical visual proofs, using paper and cardboard!

 This ludic tecnique is specially good for children.
 These math proofs will be like puzzles.

+There are two parts: 2D puzzles, with cardboard; and 3D puzzles, with origami paper!

+# Part 1 - 2D Puzzles

 ## (a+b)² = a² + 2ab + b²